Earlyrizer64/MyST_site/Chemical Property Prediction Tutorials/3_Tutorial_3.md

 ***

-In this tutorial you will learn how to use the Database to Obtain Chemical Properties that are included in the database.
+In this tutorial you will learn how to Obtain Chemical Properties that are included in the Database.

 ***